 The Ranch Concert Hall & Saloon has added more shows to its 2021 schedule of rock and country artists.

-The Sam Galloway Ford Concert Series welcomes Pryor and Lee on May 7, Rodney Atkins on June 4, Jerrod Niemann on June 5, John Michael Montgomery on Oct.
-2 and The LACS and Demun Jones on Dec.
+The Sam Galloway Ford Concert Series welcomes Pryor and Lee on May 7, Jerrod Niemann on June 5, John Michael Montgomery on Oct.
+2, Rodney Atkins on Oct.
+29 and The LACS and Demun Jones on Dec.
 4.

 Other concerts at The Ranch Concert Hall (not part of the Galloway series) include the Marshall Tucker Band on May 14, Koe Wetzel on May 20, John Corabi on May 25, The Red Clay Strays on May 28, Kix and Vixen on June 17, Justin Lee Partin on July 2, In the End-Linkin Park Experience on July 22, Slaughter and L.A.
 Guns on July 24 and Collie Buddz on Oct.
 21.